Cocoom/Cocoom.github.io/docs/advanced/security.md

 Our servers inter-operate exclusively in a private network (VLAN) inside each cloud provider.

-To make our apps communicate to each other accross our 2 cloud suppliers, we only use HTTPS protocol & an API Key (that we change regularly) dedicated to each App.
+To make our apps communicate to each other accross our 2 cloud suppliers, we rely on HTTPS protocol & API Key dedicated to each App.

 ### Between Cocoom DevOps|Support teams and Cocoom infrastructure